Discover all you need to know about searching for jobs in Germany, including where to look, the local job market, job requirements, and more.

-If you are a foreigner looking for jobs in Germany, it can be difficult to know where to start your job hunting, especially if you are restricted to English-speaking jobs in Germany.
-However, if you are well qualified with a degree or vocational qualification, have work experience and can speak at least some German, you stand a good chance of finding a job in Germany, especially in certain sectors with German worker shortages.
+If you are a foreigner looking for jobs in Germany, it can be difficult to know where to start your job hunting, especially if you are restricted to English-speaking jobs.
+However, if you are well qualified with a degree or vocational qualification, have work experience, and can speak at least some German, you stand a good chance of finding a job in Germany, especially in certain sectors with German worker shortages.

 The job market in Germany

 Germany has one of the lowest unemployment rates in the European Union, measuring at 3.9% in May 2020.
 This is well below the EU and Eurozone averages at 6.7% and 7.4% respectively.
 In some parts of southern Germany, such as Bavaria (where you’ll find Munich), the unemployment rate is even lower.

 A study by the German Federal Institution for Population Research showed that a third of non-EU migrants in Germany in 2010–2011 found work within 12 months, although this situation has significantly changed following Germany’s refugee influx since 2015 and with the 2020 COVID-19 crisis.
 However, if you are well qualified and have a basic knowledge of German, there are much higher chances of finding a job in Germany, where such qualities are valued.

 Germany is home to many large global companies and is particularly strong in the automotive sector.
 Some of the biggest companies in Germany include:

 - Siemens (electronics)